Harinisri22/Myntra-Analysis-Dashboard/README.md

 ---

 ## 📌 Project Overview
-The **Myntra Sales Analysis Dashboard** is a Power BI project designed to analyze and visualize Myntra’s sales performance from **2023 to 2025**.
+The **Myntra Analysis Dashboard** is a Power BI project designed to analyze and visualize Myntra’s sales performance from **2023 to 2025**.
 It provides **interactive dashboards** that deliver clear insights into **sales growth, product performance, customer orders, and state-wise trends**.

 The dashboard helps in tracking KPIs and identifying patterns that support **data-driven business decisions**.